Additional information available on the Phlebotomy Department website.

 In the Phlebotomy certificate program, students will learn theory, anatomy and physiology, microbiology, and proficiency in collection of tissue and blood samples from patients in a variety of settings.
 Students will learn customer service, communication skills necessary to work with patients and legal issues governing medical concerns and ethical issues.
 Career options are covered, and students will be prepared for a career in phlebotomy.
 Upon successful completion of the required courses, students will qualify to take the National Registry Board Exam for Registered Phlebotomy Technician (RPT).
 Students must be 18 years of age to register for HPR 112 and HPR 113 .
 This certificate can be completed within two semesters if coursework is completed as advised.
-Some credits from this program may be applied to the Medical Assistant AAS degree option.
+All credits from this program may be applied to the Medical Assistant AAS degree option.
 Credits may also be applied to the Allied Health, AAS .

 Students must have a grade of C or better in all courses to pass certification requirements.

 Students may complete deficiencies concurrently with the beginning courses in the program.
 Students not meeting a course prerequisite must have permission of coordinator to enroll.

 Clinical experience included in HPR 112 and HPR 113 courses require additional considerations prior to enrollment, which include:

 - Proof of vaccines or blood titers for: tuberculin skin tests, proof of measles, rubella and rubeola, proof of hepatitis B, current year flu vaccination and a current tetanus by the first week of the semester;

 - For specific disqualifiers on the background investigation, students should contact a MOT faculty advisor;